danielsteman/etf-constituents/README.md

 # Next up

+- [ ] Find robust mechanism to map reponse body data to `FundHolding`
 - [ ] Add pagination for fund list scraper
 - [x] Create funds table and holdings table, which have a relationship.
 Use Alembic.
 - [ ] Create script to call web scrapers and load data in database.
 - [ ] Create FastAPI app to handle requests to query holdings of funds.

 # Relevant links

 [ETF holding api comparison](https://datarade.ai/top-lists/best-etf-holdings-apis)